AdaCore/gnatstudio/docs/users_guide/extending.rst

 :guilabel:`Grab` button and type the shortcut.
 Recording of the key binding stops shortly after you pressed the last key.

-If you define complex shortcuts for menus, they won't appear next to the menu name when you select it with the mouse due to technical limitations in the graphical toolkit that GPS uses.
+If you define complex shortcuts for menus, they will not appear next to the menu name when you select it with the mouse due to technical limitations in the graphical toolkit that GPS uses.